And sometimes we can join forces.

 GSMA stinger video

-This is our last animation and sound design work for GSMA.
-Our goal was to transform the original logo of GSMA into their new virtual event platform GSMA THRIVE reflecting the concepts of bringing people together and innovation.
+This is our latest animation and sound design work for GSMA.
+The goal was to transform the original logo of GSMA into their new virtual event platform GSMA THRIVE reflecting the concepts of bringing people together and innovation.

 Music Technology Group (MTG), Pompeu Fabra University.

-This year we had the chance to work on the presentation of the Music Technology Group (MTG), the incredible and prestigious team of musical creation of the Pompeu Fabra University.
+We had the chance to work on the main video of the Music Technology Group (MTG), the incredible and prestigious team of musical creation of the Pompeu Fabra University.
 Also, we are really happy to have collaborated on this animation with the voice-over of Jade De Robles.

 We were in a pause that we didn’t anticipate.
 For most of us, it became a moment of reflection about how we were navigating our previous state of modern life.
 This impression started the idea of Now What?